beko50/PortfolioProjects/Proj#1 - FIFA World Cup Insights/README.md

 `Part II - FIFA_WC.sql` - Continuing with data validation.
 I created a table for validation and imported all Excel CSV data into my relational database system (PostgreSQL).
 I also wrote queries which determined most of the countries' statistics in the tournaments from 2002-2022.
 Queries like 'Countries with most: Appearances, Goals, Games played, Points won' and more.

-`Part III - FIFA Data Exploration` - With this folder, you will find my analysis and visualizations of the stats.
+`Part III - Data Explore` - With this folder, you will find my analysis and visualizations of the stats.
 I started off by analyzing the most common stats with Postgres queries.
 Prior to that, I started visulizing with Pivot Tables in Excel and making a temporary dashboard before concluding visualizations in Tableau.